jbbadanguio/pixelship-ecommerce-analysis/README.md

 Key findings include:
 - **Loyalty Program Success:** The loyalty program has emerged as a key growth engine.
 In 2021-2022, loyalty members made more purchases than non-members and, by 2022, spent approximately $30 more on average per order.
 - **Product & Refund Tension:** Refund trends highlight a divide between high-volume and high-value products.
-While high-volume items like AirPods generate the most returns by count, premium products like the ThinkPad Laptop (11.7% rate) and other laptops (6% rate) have the highest refund rates, signaling a potential gap in customer expectations versus product quality or price.
+While high-volume items like AirPods generate the most returns by count, premium products like the ThinkPad Laptop and Macbook Air Laptop, have the highest refund rates, signaling a potential gap in customer expectations versus product quality or price.
 - **Top Revenue Driver:** The 27in 4K Gaming Monitor was the top product by revenue, underscoring its strategic importance.

 Key opportunities lie in expanding the loyalty program to maximize retention, addressing the high refund risk for premium products through improved support, and leveraging seasonal trends to optimize inventory.

 # Detailed Analysis & Insights
 ## Sales Performance

-The volatile years between 2019 and 2022 underscore the impact of pandemic-driven behavior and the need for agile forecasting.
-North America remains the dominant market, contributing over half of total sales.
-The 27in 4K Gaming Monitor emerged as the top revenue driver, with seasonal spikes tied to remote work and holiday demand.
-High-AOV products, like the ThinkPad Laptop and Macbook Air Laptop, played a strategic role in revenue growth despite lower order volume, reinforcing the value of premium offerings in the sales mix.

 <p align="center">
   <img src="assets/sales-1.png">